Kew Gardens station (London)

 Kew Gardens is a Grade II–listed interchange station on the District line of the London Underground and the Mildmay line of the London Overground.
 Located in Kew in the London Borough of Richmond upon Thames, it first opened in 1869 and is now managed by London Underground.
 The station, which is in London fare zone 3 and 4, is situated midway between and stations.

 The station is the nearest to Kew Gardens, about 500 yd to the west, and The National Archives, about 600 yd to the north east.
 Kew Gardens Station Footbridge, also a Grade II-listed structure, is next to the station, on the southern side.

 Access

-The main entrance to the station is at the junction of Station Parade, Station Avenue and Station Approach, about 100 yd from Sandycombe Road (B353).
-There is also an entrance, which is wheelchair-accessible, on North Road, on the other side of the railway line; the two entrances are connected by a pedestrian subway.
+The main entrance to the station is at the junction of Station Parade, Station Avenue and Station Approach, about 100 yd from Sandycombe Road (B353) and gives access to the eastbound service.
+There is also an entrance, which is wheelchair-accessible, on North Road, on the other side of the railway line with access to the westbound service; the two entrances are connected by a pedestrian subway.